 She chuckled at that.
 “Yes and no. I’m you.
 You’re me.
 I’m your guide here, the part of your soul that understands the system.
 Here, with the way you perceive things, I’m the [Librarian].
-The book for that class is right here” she took out a pale pink book “but I’d have to recommend against it.
-Give it a read though, see what it’s like.”
+The book for that class is right here,” she took out a pale pink book, “but I’d have to recommend against it.
+Give it a read through, see what it’s like.”

 The Librarian – that was how I decided to call her, since “me” was just too confusing – smiled sadly.
 “You have the love and the passion needed, and so it’s allowed.
 But tell me.
 Can you read in the world we are in?
 Do books even exist in the world we are in?
 Would they even allow a woman to be a librarian?
 We get experience for performing in our class, and a librarian without a library is nothing.”

 She was me.
 I knew I couldn’t argue with her, for the truth of the matter came from my heart.
 “Maybe for another class…” I reluctantly hedged.
 And I knew she knew it as well.
 “Maybe.”
 A sad smile.
 “Hey!
 First library in years.
 Let’s go reading!”
 She tried to cheer me up.
 It worked.
 Of course it would work, we were the same person.
 So, I went reading.

 [Baker’s Apprentice].
 [Yoga Enthusiast].
 [Apprentice Tailor].
 [Slicer of Fruit].
 [Apprentice Archer].